Aziroshin/citygamesystems/README.md

 gltf/glb export)).

-`PartControl` is designed as a base class which is either fully usable out of the box for simple scenarios with no more than two bones or to be sub-classed to support other use cases.
+`PartControl` is designed as a base class which is either fully usable out of the box for simple scenarios with no more than two bones or to be subclassed to support other use cases.
 Importantly, it provides `default_receiving_connector` and `default_docking_connector`.
-If the fallback skeleton is used they references the same connector.
+If the fallback skeleton is used they reference the same connector.

-For sub-classing, there are `._init_...` methods which can be overriden without having to re-noodle `._init`.
+For subclassing, there are `._init_...` methods which can be overriden without having to re-noodle `._init`.

 Notably, connector bones are modeled by `Node3DTailedBone`, which means the